jeanstibel/project_03/README.md

 - File upload widget with format validation
 - Configurable options for question and summary

-Key Functions
+### Key Functions
-•	extract_text_from_file(): Handles document parsing for different formats
+- extract_text_from_file(): Handles document parsing for different formats
-•	process_document(): Orchestrates QA and summarization tasks
+- process_document(): Orchestrates QA and summarization tasks
-•	Gradio interface: Provides user interaction layer
+- Gradio interface: Provides user interaction layer

-System Requirements
+### System Requirements
-•	Python 3.7+
+- Python 3.7+
-•	Required packages:
+- Required packages:
-o	transformers
+- transformers
-o	torch
+- torch
-o	gradio
+- gradio
-o	PyPDF2
+- PyPDF2
-o	python-docx
+- python-docx

-Usage Guide
+### Usage Guide
 1. Launch the application
 2. Upload a document (PDF, Word, or text file)
 3. Optionally enter a question about the document
 4. Check the "Generate Summary" box if you want a summary
 5. Click "Submit" to process the document
 6. View results in the output box

-Performance Considerations
+### Performance Considerations
-•	Initial model loading may take time (models are downloaded on first run)
+- Initial model loading may take time (models are downloaded on first run)
-•	Large documents may take longer to process
+- Large documents may take longer to process
+- For production use, consider:
+        - Adding document size limits
+        - Implementing caching
-•	For production use, consider: o	Adding document size limits o	Implementing caching o	Using GPU acceleration o	Setting up a queuing system for multiple requests Limitations
+        - Using GPU acceleration
+        - Setting up a queuing system for multiple requests

+### Limitations
-•	Current version is a demo with basic functionality
+- Current version is a demo with basic functionality
-•	Accuracy depends on the pre-trained models
+- Accuracy depends on the pre-trained models
-•	Very large documents may exceed memory limits
+- Very large documents may exceed memory limits
-•	Complex formatting may not be preserved in text extraction
+- Complex formatting may not be preserved in text extraction

-Future Enhancements
+### Future Enhancements
-1. Advanced Features:
+**1. Advanced Features:**
-o	Document chunking for large files o	Multiple question processing o	Customizable summary length o	Support for more file formats (e.g., PPT, HTML)
+- Document chunking for large files
+- Multiple question processing
+- Support for more file formats (e.g., PPT, HTML)

-2. Performance Improvements:
+**2. Performance Improvements:**
-o	Model quantization for faster inference o	Batch processing capabilities o	Asynchronous processing
+- Model quantization for faster inference
+- Batch processing capabilities
+- Asynchronous processing

-3. User Experience:
+**3. User Experience:**
-o	Progress indicators
+- Progress indicators
-o	History of previous queries
+- History of previous queries
-o	Export functionality for results
+- Export functionality for results

-Conclusion
+## Conclusion
 This Document Question Answering & Summarization System provides a powerful yet accessible tool for extracting information from documents.
 By combining state-of-the-art NLP models with a simple interface, it makes document analysis accessible to non-technical users while offering customization options for more advanced requirements.
 The project demonstrates how modern NLP can be applied to practical document processing tasks, and serves as a foundation for more specialized document analysis applications.